-- 1. Each program has a competitive selection deadline. - 2.
-Student must submit a Competitive Selection File Review Request form to the Office of Admissions by the application deadline.
+- 1. Each program has a competitive selection deadline.

+- 2. Students must submit a Competitive Selection File Review Request form to the Office of Admissions by the application deadline.
 All required documents must be attached to the form.
-Forms submitted prior to the completion of all the requirements or submitted with documents missing, will be returned to the student and will not be considered in the selection process. - 3.
-Non-Georgia residents will be considered in the competitive selection process on a space available basis, and will not be included if enough qualified applicants who are residents of the State apply.
-Please refer to the In-State Resident section of this catalog for more information regarding residency status.
+Forms submitted before completing all the requirements or submitted with missing documents will be returned to the student and will not be considered in the selection process.

+- 3. Non-Georgia residents will be considered in the competitive selection process on a space available basis.
+They will not be included if enough qualified Georgia State resident applicants apply.
+Please refer to the In-State Resident section of this Catalog for more information regarding residency status.

-- 4. The student may enter the selection process for only one program of study, and one campus at a time. - 5.
-Some programs have a single competitive selection deadline to admit a class for more than one campus.
-In this case, the student must select one campus and will be included in the selection for that campus only. - 6.
-The student must be in good academic standing with the College. - 7.
-Each program requires that identified courses be completed by the competitive selection deadline. - 8.
-The following specific technical, science, and Health Science courses must be completed within seven years of the program start date, if required for the selection process.
+- 4. The student may enter the selection process for only one program of study and one campus at a time.

+- 5. Some programs have a single competitive selection deadline to admit a class for more than one campus.
+In this case, the student must select one campus and be included in the selection for that campus only.

+- 6. The student must be in good academic standing with the College.

+- 7. Each program requires that identified courses are completed by the competitive selection deadline.

+- 8. The following specific technical, science and Health Science courses must be completed within seven years of the program start date if required for the selection process.

+- 9. ALHS 1040

+- 10. ALHS 1060

+- 11. ALHS 1090

+- 12. ALHS 1011

-BIOL 2113 & BIOL 2113L
+- 13. BIOL 2113 & BIOL 2113L

-BIOL 2114 & BIOL 2114L
+- 14. BIOL 2114 & BIOL 2114L

-BIOL 2117, BIOL 2117L
+- 15. BIOL 2117, BIOL 2117L

+- 16. CHEM 1211 & CHEM 1211L

+- 17. CHEM 1212 & CHEM 1212L

+- 18. CHEM 1151 & CHEM 1151L

+- 19. CHEM 1152 & CHEM 1152L